BuildWithChance/buildwithchance/README.md

 I'm on a journey to merge my love for legacy systems with modern data-driven solutions.
 My background spans talent sourcing, career coaching, and software development, and now I’m diving into People Analytics and Mainframe Development to expand my impact in the tech world. 💻✨

 Mainframe Enthusiast: Exploring COBOL, JCL, VSAM, and other tools to bring timeless systems into the modern age.
-People Analytics Learner: Building a portfolio of projects focused on Employee Retention, Workforce Planning, and Diversity Metrics using Python, SQL, and Tableau.
+People Analytics Learner: Building a portfolio of projects focused on Employee Retention, Workforce Planning, and Diversity Metrics using Python, SQL, R, and Tableau.
 Lifelong learner with a passion for solving challenges and sharing knowledge!

 🎯 What I’m Working On: